-If you are using your old beat up electric drill, it’s time to ditch it.
+If you are using your old beat-up electric drill, it’s time to ditch it.
 They are just not that good enough.
 What you need now is a good top of the line electric impact wrench.
 And, this section will guide you to pick the best one for your work.

 What Is An Impact Wrench?

 In any mechanical workshop or garage, you might have come across that vrip-vrip sound.
 That’s the sound an impact wrench makes when it is tightening screws or lug nuts.
-That high-pitched sound comes from high-powered impact wrench at work.
+That high-pitched sound comes from a high-powered impact wrench at work.

 If you are a big fan of Formula-1 racing then you should definitely know what these tools are capable of.
 I’ve always liked how fast they unbolt the tires lug nuts with these tools.

 At first glance, these wrenches look more like screw guns with some minor differences.
 The upper front is bulkier and comes with a special square pin.
 This pin is called Anvil.
 It is used for attaching impact sockets.